terminaldweller/mutator/CONTRIBUTING.md

 For a list of available tasks please look at the open issues.
 I try to keep them up-to-date.<br/>

 ### Code Formatting
-For code formatting, please use the clang-format file under `extra-tools`<br/>
+For C and C++, please use the clang-format file under `extra-tools`.
+You can also just skip that and use some common sense.<br/>
+For Python, Lua and Haskell, just your common sense.
+Don't cram your lines into 80 characters.
+Please don't.<br/>

 ### Write Tests
 If you are adding a feature or functionality please also include the tests. all tests go into the test directory under ptoject root inside a folder with the same name as the executable they belong to.<br/>